2012 vs 2011 Savers Tax Credit To Offset IRA and 401(k) Retirement Plan Contributions

-Despite tough economic times, you should not lose sight of your longer term retirement savings.
-This is where the savers credit can help you to keep contributing towards a retirement plans without undue financial stress.
+[Updated with 2012 and 2013 information] Despite tough economic times, you should not lose sight of your longer term retirement savings.
+This is where the little known IRS recommended savers credit can help you to keep contributing towards a retirement plans without undue financial stress.
 The saver’s credit, also known as the retirement savings contributions credit, helps offset part of the first $2,000 workers voluntarily contribute to tax advantaged retirement plans such as IRAs and to 401(k).
+The credit is available in addition to any other tax savings that apply to the contributions.

-The maximum savers credit is $1,000 for single filers and $2,000 for married couples.
+The maximum savers credit is up to $1,000 for single filers and up to $2,000 for married couples.
 The actual amount is based on your filing status, adjusted gross income, tax liability and amount contributed to retirement plans.

 How to Claim the Credit

-The credit is generally claimed in your tax return, assuming you have made qualifying retirement contributions for the year.
-You have until April 17, 2012, to open an IRA account or add money to an existing IRA and still get the savers credit for 2011.
-However for employer sponsored accounts like a 401(k) or 403(b), you must make all contributions by year end to claim the credit in your 2011 tax return.
+The credit is generally claimed in your tax return, assuming you have made qualifying retirement contributions for the year to a retirement plan .
+You have until April 15, 2013, to open an IRA account or add money to an existing IRA and still get the savers credit for 2012.
+However for employer sponsored accounts like a 401(k) or 403(b), you must make all contributions by year end to claim the credit in your tax return.

-Their are also income limits in claiming the savers credit which are as follows:
+Because the credit is for lower income households, there are income limits in claiming the savers credit which are as follows:

-The saver’s credit is available in addition to any other tax savings that apply.
-Since it is a tax credit and not a deduction, you still get it even if you don’t owe taxes.
+Since the savers credit is a non-refundable tax credit and not a deduction or refundable credit (like the EITC), you’ll only get it if you owe taxes.
 Form 8880 is used to claim the saver’s credit, and its instructions have details on figuring the credit correctly.

 To claim the credit, eligible taxpayers must also be at least 18 years of age and not be enrolled as a full-time student.
 To help preserve the value of the credit, income limits are now adjusted annually to keep pace with inflation.
 I encourage you to subscribe (free) via RSS, Email, Facebook or Twitter to get updated information on next years credit.